XanDDemoX/ESOFasterTravel/README.md

 Change Log
 =============
+* **Version 1.3.7**
+  * Improved quest closest wayshrine resolution in quest tracker.
+  * Fixed issue where zone location could change to the parent zone in areas such as Bal Foyen upon a ui reload.
 * **Version 1.3.6**
   * Moved Readme and Licence into FasterTravel folder within zip for users who use Minion.
 * **Version 1.3.5**